Today I’m going to share an amazing Chocolate Candy Cane Cake with Striped Filling Video Tutorial!

 The striped buttercream filling is so unexpected that it always brings smiles when the time comes to slice the cake!
 I use this striped buttercream technique for cakes year-round.

-Have fun with this one, and don’t forget to check out our recipe links below!
+Have fun with this Candy Cane cake, and don’t forget to check out our notes and cake recipe links below!

 This flavorful peppermint buttercream recipe has just the right amount of mint, and complements our most favorite moist and delicious Classic Chocolate Cake perfectly!
 If you prefer to work with doctored cake mix recipes, check out our Chocolate Sour Cream Cake (doctored mix) Recipe!

 Cake Board (Optional.
 Our cake is resting on a round cake board cut down to size, so that we could easily move it to the pedestal.)

 Spatula- I’m using a small, rounded angled spatula.
 Use whatever you like!

 Colors: I used Americolor Super Red to tint about 1 1/4 cups buttercream.
 (If your cake is only 2 layers, you won’t need as much red buttercream.)

 Turntable: Optional.
 I always use a turntable when frosting my cakes (It’s an inexpensive Wilton turntable.)

 Piping Tip- I used a 104 tip for the vertical ruffles around the sides of the cake

 After filling my piping bags with red and white buttercream, I snipped away the end of the bag to create a small hole, maybe 1/4-1/2 inch wide.
 (Adjust to your liking).
 When piping by circles, I held that the piping bag slightly above the surface of the cake so that the frosting would be a bit thicker.
 If your filling is very thin, the red and white effect will not be as visible in between the layers of cake.